Your 5-Day Hut-to-Hut Hiking Adventure in the Dolomites

 2) Dolorama Trail – 5 days

-The Dolorama Trail is our go-to pick for your first hut-to-hut hike or if you love relaxed hiking with big views.
+The Dolorama Trail is our go-to pick for your first hut-to-hut trek or if you love relaxed hiking with big views.
 You traverse the ridge above Brixen through rolling alpine meadows and light forest, with near-constant panoramas of the Dolomite spires.
 Stages are friendly, huts are welcoming, and South Tyrolean food makes every arrival extra rewarding.

 • Perfect entry level (friendly daily distances, non-technical terrain)